 Ancillary Services provides services to the university's campuses in support of the vision and mission.
-In 2013-2014, Ancillary Services completed a number of major initiatives, including the opening of 244 new bed spaces in East Campus Village, Lister residence commenced operations as a first-year and transition student-only community and completeing Lister dining hall renovations.
+In 2013-2014, Ancillary Services completed a number of major initiatives, including the opening of 244 new bed spaces in East Campus Village, commencement of Lister residence operations as a first-year and transition student-only community, and completion of Lister dining hall renovations.
 The ONEcard office was relocated to HUB Mall in partnership with the Students' Union Infolink service.
-For 2014 -15, residence rates will be increased by a weighted average of 3.76 per cent at all campuses, with a base increase of 1.75 per cent to most products.
+For 2014-2015, residence rates will be increased by a weighted average of 3.76 per cent at all campuses, with a base increase of 1.75 per cent to most products.
 Annual parking rates were increased by 1.14 per cent.
-Several challenges facing Ancillary Services include deferred maintenance particularly within Michener Park and the older units within East Campus Village; inflation rates of some operating costs; the anticipated reduction on parking demand; the difficulty of fully funding the Transportation Demand Management programs; and the fact that residence and parking rates nearing market rates which will reduce revenue generation opportunities.
+Several challenges facing Ancillary Services include deferred maintenance, particularly within Michener Park and the older units within East Campus Village; inflation rates of some operating costs; the anticipated reduction on parking demand; the difficulty of fully funding the Transportation Demand Management programs; and the fact that residence and parking rates are nearing market rates, which will reduce revenue generation opportunities.